 Shoot Wildlife In Black & White

-If you find that the scene in front of you is just a bit dull, try shooting it in black and white.
+Black-and-white photographs can often be more dramatic than colour and seem timeless.
+If you find that the scene in front of you is just a bit dull, try shooting it in black-and-white.

-You’ll find that it will help the main subject stand out a little better from the surroundings, and it’s also a great way to eliminate distracting colours in your composition.
+It will help the main subject stand out better from the surroundings and is also a great way to eliminate distracting colours in your composition.

 In Conclusion